 7. I'm tired.

 6. I took some vitamins and now I can't stop kicking the wall.

 5. The Oxycontin isn't working!

 3. I need a breast reduction.

 1. I had a nightmare and I'm scared, real bad.

-These examples 're nothing new to those of us in the trenches, and the people we complain to.
+These examples are nothing new to those of us in the trenches and the people we complain to.
 But there are vast amounts of people who have no idea just how badly they are being taken advantage of.
 When resources are squandered, and real emergencies happen, people die.
-It‘s all fun and games taking people to the hospital in an advanced life support vehicle for foot pain — until the cardiac arrest happens while you are tied up with a non-emergent person.
+It‘s all fun and games taking people to the hospital in an advanced life support vehicle for foot pain – until the cardiac arrest happens while you are tied up with a non-emergent person.

 While the nation's EMS crews are running around town like idiots, caring for people who have no business calling 911, other people are dying, and that is a fact.
 It is absolutely absurd how we allow so much of the populace to squander our vital resources.
-One popular answer to the problem is add MORE resources to cater to an abusive public.
+One popular answer to the problem is to add MORE resources to cater to an abusive public.
 A common complaint heard among overworked EMTs and paramedics is “we need more crews.”